FredaXin/blog_posts/creating_functions_for_EDA.md

     return lambda categorical_value: categories.index(categorical_value)

 ```

-The second function has two parts: first, it takes a dictionary in
+The second function has two parts: first, it takes a dictionary of
 the form as follows:

 ```